omprabhu31/omprabhu31.github.io/cv.md

 hide: true
 ---

 I will be using this page to maintain my CV and any relevant links.
+You can access the most up-to-date version of my CV on Overleaf using [this link](https://www.overleaf.com/read/sfkgvqgghwkw).
+In case you're not comfortable with Overleaf, you can use the PDF links mentioned below.

-You can find a copy of my CV [here](https://omprabhu31.github.io/cv_full.pdf).
+You can find a copy of my full CV [here](https://omprabhu31.github.io/cv_full.pdf).
 If you prefer a shorter version, you can find it [here](https://omprabhu31.github.io/cv_2page.pdf).
+If you prefer an even shorter version, you can find it [here](https://omprabhu31.github.io/resume.pdf).
+Sorry, I don't really have anything shorter than this :(

 If you're interested in a CV following the Europass format, you can find that [here](https://omprabhu31.github.io/europass_cv.pdf).
+This is most likely not up-to-date though.

 Of course, this is a work in progress and will be updated from time to time.
 If you have any suggestions regarding it, feel free to contact me and I will make sure to implement as much of your feedback as possible :)